thomasporter522/incremental-statics-artifact/overview.md

 ## Introduction

 This artifact contains two components: the system workbench and the Agda mechanization.
-The workbench both provides a web interface for interactive exploration of the system, as well as the performance testing infrastructure that supports the performance claims make in the paper.
+The workbench both provides a web interface for interactive exploration of the system, as well as the testing infrastructure that supports the performance claims make in the paper.
 The mechanization is a complete encoding of the paper's formal metatheory and validates every lemma and theorem in the paper.

 ### Claims
 - Figure 7 (performance scatterplot): supported by the workbench